2020-2023

 - High School Registrar

-- Human Resources Project Specialist
+- Human Resources

 - Payroll

-- Receptionist – Unit office
+- Receptionist – all positions and levels

 - Special Education (12 months)